 Before you start packing, take stock of your stuff and decide what you really want to keep and what you don’t need anymore.
 Give yourself plenty of time in advance.
 Stick to one room per day to keep the task from becoming overwhelming or stressful.

 As you assess your items, group them into three categories: stuff you will sell, donate, and keep.
 For items that don’t fall into these categories (such as damaged furniture or unwanted bedding), use our helpful guides to find reuse and recycling solutions for all kinds of common odds and ends from your kitchen, bedroom, closet, garage, and backyard.

 Know How and Where to Sell Your Stuff

-A garage sale is one way to get rid of unwanted housewares, clothing, and furniture, but keep in mind that neighborhood sales probably won’t net you much cash.
+A garage sale or yard sale is one way to get rid of unwanted housewares, clothing, and furniture, but keep in mind that these sales probably won’t net you much cash.

 To make the most of your still-usable stuff, take more-specific routes for pricier items and use your yard sale as a last resort.
 Here are a few savvy ways to give a second life to some of your big-ticket items and make a few extra bucks in the process:

 Secondhand retailers like Buffalo Exchange and Plato’s Closet are ideal for selling your unwanted fashions.
 Keep in mind that these shops won’t take everything you bring in, but you’ll get more money for your items than you would at a yard sale.

 Furniture in Good Condition